Islandora/Crayfish/Recast/README.md

 ## Configuration

 Symfony uses `.dotenv` to set environment variables.
-You can check the [.env](./.env) in the root of the Homarus directory.
+You can check the [.env](./.env) in the root of the Recast directory.
 To alter any settings, create a file called `.env.local` to store your specific changes.
 You can also set an actual environment variable.